cosmin-harangus/a25lab.com/site/content/docs/products/matching-engine.md

 # Features

-- Over 1.000.000 trades per second
+- State of the art algorithm that can process over 1.000.000 trades per second
 - Support for limit, market and stop orders
 - Support for order cancellation
 - Highly scalable infrastructure with Apache Kafka and Protobuf
 - Easy deployments with Docker
-- Configurable automatic backups
+- Configurable backups with automatic save and reload
+- Monitoring support with Prometheus and Grafana

 # License

 If you want your exchange to support a large number of trades than we can help.
 Our matching engine is available for licensing with complete technical support.
 Contact us here for licensing terms and pricing: https://around25.com/contact

+# Need help?

+Building out a financial system can be extremely challenging, we've learned that the hard way.
+If you're building your own crypto exchange and you are feeling overwhelmed we offer consulting services on Blockchain, High performance systems and Scalable architecture.
+Just send us a message [here](https://around25.com/contact).